ViewSplat: View-Adaptive 3D Gaussian Splatting for Feed-Forward Synthesis: Experiments

 \subsubsection{Efficiency.}

-We evaluate the computational efficiency of our framework on a single NVIDIA RTX 4090 GPU, as summarized in \cref{tab:efficiency}.
-The integration of the ViewSplat module introduces only marginal overhead in inference time (\ie, the network's forward pass), which encompasses both the reconstruction of 3D Gaussians from input pairs and the generation of pixel-wise view MLP parameters.
-Although the rendering speed (FPS) decreases due to the dynamic refinement of 3D Gaussian attributes conditioned on the target view pose, the models consistently maintain real-time performance ($\geq$ 30 FPS).
-These results demonstrate that ViewSplat effectively balances improved rendering quality with the practical requirement of real-time rendering, ensuring its suitability for interactive applications.
+We evaluate the computational efficiency of our framework on a single NVIDIA RTX 4090 GPU (\cref{tab:efficiency}).
+Integrating the ViewSplat module introduces minimal overhead to the forward pass, adding only 11--13~ms to jointly reconstruct the 3D Gaussians and predict the View MLP parameters.

+However, target-pose conditioning incurs a substantial drop in rendering speed (\eg, from 386 to 154~FPS for the base backbone) since residual attributes must be re-evaluated for each novel viewpoint.
+Nevertheless, even with our largest SPFSplatV2-L backbone, ViewSplat comfortably maintains 90~FPS, which is well above the practical real-time threshold ($\geq$ 30~FPS).
+Thus, while the rendering-time overhead is non-negligible, our framework successfully balances enhanced view-dependent fidelity with interactive rendering speeds.